matrix-org/matrix-appservice-discord/README.md

 # matrix-appservice-discord
-A very WIP bridge between Matrix and Discord
+A very WIP bridge between Matrix and Discord in node.